 the horse blurry or 'out of focus'...... the way we see things."

 Janna's family has been ranching in the Big Horn Basin and Big Horn Mountains since the 1920s.
-As a child, she
+As a child, she was

-sheep and cattle.
+and cattle.
 "I grew up with horses on the ranch.
 They were part of the family."
 Janna remembers fondly.

 Although she had no formal education in art, she became knowledgeable through experimentation and practice.
+"Art is

 Commissioned work was proving to be financially rewarding but was leaving emotional rewards to be desired.
-Then
+Then she

-riding at her parents’ ranch in Ten Sleep she snapped a photograph of her favorite horse inside the barn.
-"The
+parents’ ranch in Ten Sleep she snapped a

-lighting in the barn made the photo turn out unusual and it became an inspiration." she says.
+made the photo turn out unusual and it became an inspiration." she says.

-She took that photo and for the first time since the eighth grade, Janna Hampton painted herself a picture of a
+She took that photo and for the first time since the eighth grade, Janna Hampton painted herself a picture of a horse.
+"I

-horse.
-"I had done commissioned work for so long that I had never really painted anything for myself and it was a
+had done commissioned work for so long that I had never really painted anything for myself and it was a great feeling,"

-great feeling," Janna said.
+Janna said.
 A foreign yet liberating experience for her.
-This single painting made her realize that this
+This single painting made her realize that this was the avenue she

-was the avenue she wanted her artwork to take.
+wanted her artwork to take.

 Her portraits capture an individual horse’s personality and appeal by focusing on the expression in the eyes,